I Want To...

 Director of Spiritual Care and Chaplaincy

-He is an ordained teacher in the Shadhiliyya Sufi Order, and is a certified ACPE Supervisor.
+He is an ordained teacher in the Shadhiliyya Sufi Order, and is a certified ACPE Educator.
 Prior to coming to The Johns Hopkins Hospital, Ty served as Coordinator of Clinical Pastoral Education at Sutter Medical Center, in Sacramento, California, for four years and was a part-time chaplain for the Sutter Center for Psychiatry.
 He has supervised CPE students at Baptist Health in Jacksonville, Florida; at Vitas Hospice in Ormond Beach, Florida; and at Tallahassee Memorial in Tallahassee.
 Ty has a particular interest in chaplaincy research and quality improvement, and is a Board Certified Chaplain through the Association of Professional Chaplains.

 The Rev. Christopher V. Brown, M.Div., B.C.C.

-Director of the Clinical Pastoral Education Program
+Director of the Clinical Pastoral Education Program and Community Chaplaincy

 The Rev. Rhonda S. Cooper, M.Div., B.C.C.